-Hence, traditional estimation methods may have to be complimented or even replaced by alternative estimators or estimation strategies.
-A new branch in computer science, "machine learning", provides exactly such tools, such as decision trees, support vector machines, boosting, and random forests.
+Hence, traditional estimation methods may have to be complemented or even replaced by alternative estimators or estimation strategies.
+A new branch in computer science, "machine learning", provides exactly such tools, like decision trees, support vector machines, boosting, random forests, and (deep) neural networks.
 These methods need a lot of data, but given that, allow for more effective ways to model complex relationships.